cultuurnet/apidocs/landingpage.md

 ## Contact us

+For general information about partnerships or the setup of [Widgets](https://docs.publiq.be/docs/widgets) please email us at partnerships@publiq.be.

 Email us at technical-support@publiq.be for any technical questions regarding API integrations or Widgets.
 You can also request access to a channel on our Slack workspace via this email address, for more detailed technical conversations.

 Please include the following information (if applicable), so we can help as quickly as possible: